The Lie of Perfect Hindsight

 The real skill isn’t in perfect hindsight; it’s in practicing foresight with humility.

-Because the smartest investors aren’t the ones who see clearly - they’re the ones who see honestly.
+Why?
+Because the smartest investors are the ones who see the market honestly.

 This publication is for brains, not bets.
 The Other Side of Obvious shares ideas, stories, and general financial information—not personalized investment, tax, or legal advice.
 Investing comes with risk (including losing money).
 Talk to a pro before you act.
 Please take time to read these important disclosures before you get started.